strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 * Nearly 3/4 of people said they are using the images supplied by the project.
 * 10% are building custom images with modifications.

-In hidsight this was another ambiguous question because we don't really know why or whether people were counting having to build their own Kafka Connect images here or not.
+In hindsight this was another ambiguous question because we don't really know why or whether people were counting having to build their own Kafka Connect images here or not.

 ## Accessing Kafka